 short sleeved top.

-If colours are treated as variants the visitor would see a top in the colour of its best selling variant.
-A graphical implementation to allow a visitor to see all available colours of the product below the primary image is common.
-If colours are treated as products with sizes as variants the visitor would see a red top, blue top, and green top and so on.
+If colors are treated as variants the visitor would see a top in the color of its best selling variant.
+A graphical implementation to allow a visitor to see all available colors of the product below the primary image is common.
+If colors are treated as products with sizes as variants the visitor would see a red top, blue top, and green top and so on.
 A graphical implementation of this approach is to show available sizes below the primary image.
 The best selling variant places the product in the result.

 For media retailers, and retailers of electronic consumer products, the use of variants is more rare.
 These kind of products are often specification driven such as laptop computers and memory cards, or one of a kind by design such as a mobile phone or a console game.